keboola/connection-docs/manipulation/transformations/julia/index.md

 * TOC
 {:toc}

-*Note: This feature is in preview and available on request via support.*
+*Note: This feature is in preview and available on request via our support.*

-[Julia](https://julialang.org/) transformations complement R and SQL transformations where computations or other operations are too difficult.
+[Julia](https://julialang.org/) transformations complement the R and SQL transformations where computations or other operations are too difficult.
 Common data operations like joining, sorting, or grouping are still easier and faster to do in [SQL Transformations](/manipulation/transformations/).

 ## Environment